bradbell/xrst/test_rst/template_cmd_dev.rst

 :ref:`template commands <template_cmd-name>` have been expanded.

 .. meta::
-   :keywords: file_name
+   :keywords: page_file

-.. index:: file_name
+.. index:: page_file

-.. _template_cmd_dev@file_name:
+.. _template_cmd_dev@page_file:

-file_name
+page_file
 *********
-is the name of the file that this data comes from.
-This is used for error reporting and for the display file (when the display file is not included in the command).
+is the name of the file, for this page, where the begin command appears.
+This is used for error reporting .

 .. meta::
    :keywords: page_name